-1.1 These principles and procedures are intended to be applied to all proposals for development of and changes to IHO technical standards and for new technical standardization work items that will require significant resources to resolve or will potentially impact on those who need to apply these standards.
-The principles and procedures set in place by means of this resolution for IHO technical standards are not intended be applied for IHO GIS services, publications, catalogues or supporting documentation of general or non-technical nature which form a separate group.

-1.2 Any reference to "standards" in these principles and procedures follows the ISO/IEC definitions for standard and guide and may therefore also include some IHO "specifications" and "guidelines" as appropriate.
+- 1.1 These principles and procedures are intended to be applied to all proposals for development of and changes to IHO technical standards and for new technical standardization work items that will require significant resources to resolve or will potentially impact on those who need to apply these standards.
+The principles and procedures set in place by means of this resolution for IHO technical standards are not intended be applied for IHO GIS services, publications, catalogues or supporting documentation of general or non-technical nature which form a separate group. - 1.2 Any reference to "standards" in these principles and procedures follows the ISO/IEC definitions for standard and guide and may therefore also include some IHO "specifications" and "guidelines" as appropriate1.
 IHO Product Specifications, including test data sets for validation checks, are considered to be standards.
-The list of IHO standards that must follow the principles and procedures described in this Resolution is provided as Appendix 1.
-The list of those IHO standards that can be developed and maintained with endorsement of the relevant Committee and approval of Member States, but without the need for the conduction of an impact study or endorsement by Council is provided in Appendix 2.
+The list of IHO standards that must follow the principles and procedures described in this resolution is provided in the Appendixes. - a.
+The list of those IHO standards that must be developed and maintained with the provision of an impact study, endorsement of the relevant Committee and endorsement by the Council if deemed appropriate by the Committee2, and the approval of Member States, is provided in Appendix 1. - b.
+The list of those IHO standards that must be developed and maintained with endorsement of the relevant Committee and the approval of Member States, without the compulsory requirement for conduction of an impact study and the endorsement by Council, is provided in Appendix 2.